5 Tips for Preparing the Perfect Sushi

-While Asian restaurants used to feature a limited selection of hot rice and noodle dishes paired with meat and vegetables, the popularity of cold Asian dishes, such as sushi, is increasing rapidly throughout the world.
+While Asian restaurants used to feature a limited selection of hot rice and noodle dishes paired with meat and vegetables, the popularity of cold Asian dishes, such as sushi, has become a well-loved staple food around the world.
 Sushi is exotic and flavorful, and consumers love to try new sushi rolls and sashimi dishes at their favorite Asian restaurant.
 Here are five tips that can help you prepare the perfect sushi for your customers.

 Make the Rice Ahead of Time